mabouzeid04/cse15l-lab-reports/LabReport2.md

   The symptoms for reversed():
   ![Image](reversed%20symptoms.png)
   These symptoms show that at element 1 in the array a 1 was expected but there was a 0.
-This is because a bug in the method causes it to copy from parts of the array that is has already reversed.
+This is because a bug in the method causes it to copy from parts of the array that had already reversed.
+This must be fixed by making a new array to copy from.

   The symptoms for reverseInPlace():
   ![Image](reverseInPlace%20symptom.png)
   These symptoms show that at element 2 in the array a 2 was expected but there was a 1.
 This is because a bug in the method causes it to return the original array.
+This specific bug would be solved by returning the new array.

   Before fixing the bugs in reverseInPlace():
   ```